RigPix logo

 69 MHz is our latest band in Sweden.
 There are two sub bands; 8 channels with max 25 W, and 10 channels with max 5 W, normally from HT's.

 FreeNet is used in Germany.
-Max 500 mW and built-in, non-removable antenna.
+Initially max 500 mW and built-in, non-removable antenna, but 1 W was allowed from 2019-05-13

 FRS is for use in the US and Canada.